 - Operate primarily in interstate commerce if hired.

 Participating carriers accepted in to the pilot program will be required to provide drivers to serve in the control group at the same number of drivers as in the pilot:

 - Control drivers will be made aware they are being monitored during the pilot;

 - Possess a valid CDL;

-- Ages 21 to 26 at time of acceptance in the pilot.
+- Ages 21 to 24 at time of acceptance in the pilot program;

-- Sign a release form indicating they understanding FMCSA will be collecting data on their driving history as a part of the study.
+- Sign a release form indicating they understand that FMCSA will be collecting data on their driving history as a part of the study.

-FMCSA will work with the Department of Defense, all branches of the military plus the Chiefs of the Reserve and National Guard components to solicit entry in to the study.
+FMCSA will announce that the program is active through its Under 21 Pilot Program website.
+We will also work with the Department of Defense, all branches of the military plus the Chiefs of the Reserve and National Guard components to promote the pilot program.

-FMCSA proposes to collect the following information from each participating driver before and during the pilot program:
+FMCSA will collect the following information from each participating covered and control group driver during the pilot program:

 - Details of any past CMV driving experience and demographic information, to assess qualification for participation in the study and/or control groups;

-- Any violations or warnings listed on a CMV inspection report when the participating driver was operating the vehicle, and
+- Any violations or warnings listed on a CMV inspection report when the participating driver was operating the vehicle.